prateekjoshi565/prateekjoshi565/README.md

 ### Hi there 👋

-I create blog posts and solve problems related to data science and AI.
+I create content and solve problems related to data science and AI.
 I have a passion for learning and sharing my knowledge with others.
 You can read my blogs [here](https://medium.com/@prateekjoshi565) and feel free to reach out to me to share your thoughts.

 If you found value in something I have created, please feel free to send a [tip](https://www.buymeacoffee.com/prateekjoshi), give me a shout out [@PratzJoshi](https://twitter.com/PratzJoshi) or follow me on [Linkedin](https://www.linkedin.com/in/prateek-joshi-iifmite/)!!